SanthoshkumarSundararaj/Sentiment_Analysis_Twitter_Data/README.md

 - Sentiment distribution of tweets.
 - Performance metrics of each machine learning model.
 - Confusion matrices for better insights.

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----